xiaoxiae/videos/12-state-space/SCRIPT.md

 The rest of the function essentially writes itself from the way we previously described the algorithm: while the queue isn't empty, we'll take a state from the queue, check the stop condition (possibly reporting a solution) and add its undiscovered neighbouring states to the queue, marking them discovered to not add them to the queue again.
 Finally, if we didn't find an ending state after exploring all of them, we'll report that no solution exists.

-Implemented like this, the algorithm is useless, because it just reports that the solution exists, not what it actually looks like.
+Implemented like this, the algorithm is... well... useless, because it just reports that the solution exists, not what it actually looks like.
 We'd ideally like to see the path that Theseus took, and for that we'll need to slightly modify our code.
 Instead of just recording that we discovered a state, we'll remember from which state it was discovered so we can later backtrack.